 In one section of twisting corridors were the offices held by the mail trackers.
 The Stasi read every piece of mail going in or out of Leipzig.
 If an envelope got damaged, they recreated one down to the postal stamp; they had drawers full of fabricated disks with the city name spelled out.
 Sometimes the Stasi got it wrong.
 No matter.
 Every resident of Leipzig knew their mail was not private.
 That’s why they developed elaborate systems of codes and clues with the placement of stamps, or a turn of a common phrase.

 There were dozens and dozens of bottles with fabric scraps rolled inside, fabric that captured the scent of the residents who had been called to headquarters and led to sit on fabric placed on the folding chairs.
 Ten or 15 minutes later, the fabric was swiftly labeled, sealed, and catalogued.
-The Stasi kept the scent bank in case they needed to use dogs to sniff out the scent of a rebel, agitator, traitor, or malcontent.
+The Stasi kept the scent bank in case they needed to use dogs to sniff out a rebel, agitator, traitor, or malcontent.

 And this is what Newt wants for us?
 Americans spying on Americans, loyalty oaths, patriot tests?